cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 ## Geographical Exceptions

-New York City is considered as a special state in the NCHS Mortality data, but we don't consider NYC separately.
+New York City is listed as its own region in the NCHS Mortality data, but we don't consider NYC separately.
 The death counts for NYC are included in New York State in our reports.